Interview with Jurgen Kerschbaumer – Flora Force

 In 1999 I went on holiday along the south coast and spent a few wonderful days in Tsitsikamma.
 One could be fooled into thinking that it sits in a vast indigenous forest.
-But peek over the hill, and you are confronted with many miles of more or less sterile pine plantation.
-I was inspired by the reforestation and carbon sink initiatives I saw where I worked in the English countryside.
+But peek over the hill, and you see many miles of more or less sterile pine plantation.
+I got inspiration from the reforestation and carbon sink initiatives I saw where I worked in the English countryside.
 Back at home I was disappointed that there seemed to be little going on to combat climate change through reforestation.
 I resolved to do something personally, with a bunch of friends.
 I can point out a few patches around Cape Town where I have planted indigenous trees and started little succulent gardens.
-But I did not have the energy, dedication and determination to match my ideals.
+But I did not have the energy, dedication, and determination to match my ideals.

 By this time Greenpop had come into being and have just gone from strength to strength over the years.
 This is why I have such vast admiration for what Greenpop does.
-And why I love supporting the organisation.
+And why I love supporting the organization.
 While I spend little of my own productive time doing this sort of work, I am in the position to provide support.
-And the world is not changed by us all doing the same thing, but by each of us doing our own bit, doing what we do best.
+And the world doesn’t change by us all doing the same thing, but by each of us doing our own bit, doing what we do best.

 Greenpop Foundation NPC is a registered non-profit organisation.
 Registration Number (NPO): 151-411 NPO.